aquiladev/parley/README.md

 - **EIP-712 binding**: the same `dealHash` was signed by both parties, validated by the contract, and used as the storage key.
 - **AXL mesh transport**: your intent reached two independently-running MM containers without any central broker.
 - **ENS-resolved identity**: each MM's offer was verified by resolving its ENS subname's `addr` + `axl_pubkey` text records and checking that the AXL sender + EIP-712 signer matched.
-- **0G-anchored reputation**: a `TradeRecord` blob was written to 0G Storage and indexed against both your wallet and the MM's ENS name; future `/history` calls fetch and verify it via Merkle proof.
+- **0G-anchored reputation**: a `TradeRecord` blob was written to 0G Storage and indexed against both your wallet and the MM's ENS name; future `history` calls fetch and verify it via Merkle proof.
 - **Atomic settlement**: `settle()` swapped both sides in a single contract call; no party could rug the other.

 ## How it works